-Plug Sockets: China

-generally uses 220V, 50HZ,

-Where the standard of 110-120

-is available, you will need

-domestic electric devices in

-order to use them in China
+Plug Sockets: China generally uses 220V, 50HZ, AC.
+If you are from a country where the standard of 110-120 volts at a frequency of 60 Hz is available, you will need to have converters for your domestic electric devices in order to use them in China.